Updated on March 12, 2025

 There are, however, legal instruments or ways of holding a residence in the U.S. that make it possible to avoid probate of a will in that country.
 This makes it easier to transfer property to the estate.

-In estate law, Joint Tenancy With a Right of Survivorship allows a couple, for example, to share a property with the same equal right to retain or dispose of the property.
+In inheritance law, property held by married spouses (Tenancy by the Entirety) or held jointly with a right of survivorship (Joint Tenancy With a Right of Survivorship) allows a couple, for example, to share a property with the same equal right to retain or dispose of the property.
 Simply put, the surviving spouse automatically inherits the property without having to go through the probate process.

-A Lady Bird Deed and Life Estate are tools that facilitate the transfer of the deceased’s property to the heirs while ensuring that the use, control and ownership of the property are maintained during the deceased’s lifetime.
+A Lady Bird Deed and Enhanced Life Estate Deed facilitate the transfer of the deceased’s property to the heirs while ensuring that the use, control and ownership of the property are maintained during the deceased’s lifetime.
+However, the Deed must be properly drafted to ensure that the owner retains beneficial ownership and not a mere right to use the property.

-Lastly, setting up a revocable trust to transfer ownership also allows beneficiaries to avoid the inconvenience of probate proceedings.
-However, it is important to be careful when using such a vehicle.
-In some cases, the trust may be subject to the 21-year deemed disposition rule.
+Lastly, setting up a revocable trust (Living Trust) to transfer ownership also allows beneficiaries to avoid the inconvenience of probate proceedings.
+The trust deed must be carefully drafted.
+Otherwise, the trust could be subject every twenty-one years. to the 21-year deemed disposition rule.
 If so, it could be deemed to have sold and reacquired the property after that time.
 The accrued gains would then be taxed, even if the property is not sold.
-While a revocable trust may be useful in some cases, it’s not always appropriate.
+This type of trust may also be required to file an annual information return with the Canadian tax authorities.

 Better safe than sorry